 - Make sure there is a clear path from your bed to the bathroom.

-- Have a cordless phone near your bed.
+- Have a phone or communication device within easy reach from your bed.

 - Sit on the edge of your bed for a minute before getting up after a rest.

 For information and advice regarding physical activity call 8-1-1 to speak to a qualified exercise professional.

 - HealthLinkBC File #68j Healthy Eating and Healthy Aging for Adults

 - HealthLinkBC File #68e Food Sources of Calcium and Vitamin D